 The White Board Investing Strategy

-With tactical investing, investors have ditched the well known asset allocation templates, and begun making investments based on valuations and potential opportunities capitalizing on what’s happening in the financial markets or the economy.
+Instead of buy and hold investing, they’re making investments based on valuations and potential opportunities capitalizing on what’s happening in the financial markets or the economy.

 This strategy is sort of like stocking up on cashmere sweaters in April when you can get more for your money.